refalinoshahzada/adpro-module6/README.md

 ## Reflection Notes: Validating Request and Selectively Responding

-What I've learned in this part of the module is differentiating responses based on request path.
+What I've learned in this part of the tutorial is differentiating responses based on request path.
 Other than that, it also taught us error handling and how one can return a 404 response after encountering an error.

 This is what my erorr page looks like: